 START HERE!
 AN INVITATION TO JOIN ME

-With the generous support of Jennifer Harvey Sallin and InterGifted, over the last six months, I have been channeling everything I’ve learnt about the gifted person's journey toward authenticity and integrity into the project now known as Intrepid Integrity.
+With the generous support of Jennifer Harvey Sallin and InterGifted, I have been channeling everything I’ve learnt about the gifted person's journey toward authenticity and integrity into the project now known as Intrepid Integrity.
 Intrepid Integrity is an "authenticity incubator" for gifted adults, meaning that it is a platform that provides gifted adults the space to explore, experiment with, express and experience who and what they are and aspire to be using creative practice as the means to reflect, rediscover and reconnect with their authentic selves.
-I want to help gifted adults to realise they can create and experience life from an inherent source of integrity, as well as express their intensely and complexly sensitive and versatile n-dimensional selves authentically with the world — boldly and joyfully.
+My aim and passion is to help gifted adults to realise they can create and experience life from an inherent source of integrity, as well as express their intensely and complexly sensitive and versatile n-dimensional selves authentically with the world — boldly and joyfully.

 About Silver Huang

-Silver is a mentor who works with gifted adults to support them on their journey toward authenticity.
-She is also the founder of Intrepid Integrity, a partner project of InterGifted, which is aimed at helping gifted adults express themselves authentically through creative means in community.
+Silver is an InterGifted coach and mentor who works with gifted adults to support them on their journey toward authenticity; she also provides giftedness assessments for gifted adults wanting to understand their unique cognitive profile.
+She is the founder of Intrepid Integrity, a partner project of InterGifted, which is aimed at helping gifted adults express themselves authentically through creative means in community.
 Feel free to reach out!